malevitzch/froglang/README.md

 - Add names to binary operator classes

+- Change the system for unary operators the same way

 - Add read_i32()

 - Fix the number of arguments not being correctly checked